 I like to know the facts, he says.

-In other words, people beyond the neo-Nazis that believe in in historical accuracy, heritage, et cetera, whatever argument they're making.
+In other words, people beyond the neo-Nazis that believe in historical accuracy, heritage, et cetera, whatever argument they're making.

-And he's saying at what point does it stop?
+And he's saying, at what point does it stop?

 When asked, well, who gets to decide?